btrungchi/FlappyAIBird/README.md

 <img src="./images/scoredemo.png">

 ## Dependencies
-Python 2.7 and please `pip install` the following packages:
+Python 2.7 and please `pip install` the following package:
 - `pygame`

 ## How to Run?